- 19:1 Pilate ordered Jesus beaten.

 The writer may have been thinking of several Bible passages.
 Two refer to the sacrifice of the Passover lamb, whose bones weren’t to be broken (Exodus 12:46; Numbers 9:12).
 Another refers to God protecting the bones of a good person from being broken: Psalm 34:20.

-Possibly a reference to Zechariah 12:10, which talks about someone who “pierced” in some way, possibly not literally, but hurt somehow.
+Possibly a reference to Zechariah 12:10, which talks about someone who was “pierced” in some way, possibly not literally, but hurt somehow.
 The prophet may have been talking about himself or someone else in the community.
 But the writer of the Gospel of John also links the passage to Jesus.

 Joseph was “a respected member of the Jewish Council” (Mark 15:43) known as the Sanhedrin.
 See note for John 11:47.
 It’s uncertain where the city of Arimathea was.
 Some of the guesses include cities a few miles from Jerusalem.